 Bikram style yoga consists of 26 postures, each done twice and held for a prescribed period, in 105 degree heat.
 It is very yang.
 Yoga for Westerners, if you will.
 It is a brilliantly rigorous entree for the Type A mind into the meditative gifts of yoga.

-The studio was my second home during a time of great transition.
+The studio was my second home at a time of great transition.
 I began my journey there during a period of stress and struggle, and that beautiful heat and intensity came right up to meet my anxiety where it lived.
 By the time the class was over, lo and behold I was feeling pretty darned good.
 It was an answered prayer.

 I felt so humble when I began, like a child.
 I had left my 19-year career as a court reporter and I wasn’t exactly sure who I was in the world anymore.
-I’d been carrying so much fear around inside me that I felt I had lost some of my ability to interact with people.
+I’d been carrying so much fear around inside me that I felt I'd lost some of my ability to interact with people.
 I wasn’t sure what I had to offer anymore.
 So I listened a lot in the locker room to the ladies talking, and I didn’t join in very much at the beginning.
 When I did, I often felt awkward and silly.
 I was 43 years old, by the way.
 I had been around the block a few times and had been generally quite confident in my interactions.
 This was a delicate time of complete newness for me.

 I had a couple of yoga idols that I admired in class - their elegant practices, their confidence, even the way they dressed.